A research project exploring connection, learning, and shared experience during menopause

 Funded by SSHRC CGS-M | REB#26-112 Approved

-- a supportive space to share experiences and learn from others
+- a supportive and confidential space to share experiences

-- opportunities to build understanding of menopause and available supports
+- discussion about menopause experiences and available supports

 This study is open to individuals who: